 - Does it represent my product or business?

 - Does it convey my message?

 - Does the design have sufficient contrast to stand out?

 - Will it work at small sizes?

 - Does it look too much like any other logos?

 - Will it still be relevant five years down the road?

-Give useful feedback
+Step 5: Give useful feedback

 You also need to get the original source files (usually AI or EPS, and sometimes PSD).
 You definitely want to have the source files in case someone else needs to modify or expand on your logo someday.

 Before you go